-Which variables are important to the portfolio construction problem, and how to select them?
-Addressing this question is difficult considering the availability of a myriad of predictors that seem to explain the cross-sectional patterns of stock returns (see, for instance, ????).
-The problem becomes even more challenging when non-linear transformations such as interactions between covariates and high-order moments are taken into account, which results in an exponential increase in the predictor space.
-In this context, the number of features can easily surpass the number of data points, and the application of standard statistical methods such as OLS is known to perform poorly, see ?.
-In this paper, we assemble a data set with 4,610 firm-level predictors and demonstrate that machine learning (ML) variable selection methods are able to select subsets of these features that are important for the portfolio construction problem.
+Which variables are important to the portfolio construction problem, and how can they be selected?
+Addressing this question is difficult considering the availability of a myriad of predictors that seem to explain the cross-sectional patterns of stock returns (see, for instance, Cochrane, 2011; Harvey, Liu, and Zhu, 2016; McLean and Pontiff, 2016; Hou, Xue, and Zhang, 2020).
+The problem becomes even more challenging when non-linear transformations, such as interactions between covariates and high-order moments, are taken into account, which results in an exponential increase in the predictor space.
+In this context, the number of features can easily surpass the number of data points, and the application of standard statistical methods, such as OLS, is known to perform poorly, see Nagel (2021).
+In this paper, we assemble a data set with 4,610 firm-level predictors and demonstrate that machine learning (ML) variable selection methods are capable of selecting subsets of these features that are important for the portfolio construction problem.

-Much of the literature on variable selection in empirical asset pricing considers ad-hoc sparse specifications based on few predetermined state variables in order to explain the crosssection patterns of stock returns (e.g. ???) and to determine how they affect optimal portfolio allocations (?). ? refer to this approach as "characteristics-sparse models".
-For instance, ? and ? propose porfolio allocation methods based on low-dimension factor specifications containing three characteristics.
+Much of the literature on variable selection in empirical asset pricing considers ad-hoc sparse specifications based on a few predetermined state variables in order to explain the cross-section patterns of stock returns (e.g. Fama and French, 1993, 2015; Hou, Xue, and Zhang, 2015) and to determine how they affect optimal portfolio allocations (Aït-Sahalia and Brandt, 2001).
+Kozak, Nagel, and Santosh (2020) refer to this approach as "characteristics-sparse models".
+For instance, Chan, Karceski, and Lakonishok (1999) and Brandt, Santa-Clara, and Valkanov (2009) propose portfolio allocation methods based on low-dimensional factor specifications containing three characteristics.
 An obvious limitation of this approach is that many important variables can be omitted.
-Two notable and recent exceptions are the works of ? and ? who employ highdimensional data sets containing a large number of characteristics and find that the number of relevant ones for the portfolio construction problem is larger in comparison to the standard specifications based on only few ad-hoc characteristics. ? argue that "One interpretation of this expansion in the number of factors is that the literature is slowly adjusting to the fact that there are, indeed, relevant omitted factors".
+Two notable and recent exceptions are the works of DeMiguel, Martin-Utrera, Nogales, and Uppal (2020) and Kozak et al. (2020) who employ high-dimensional data sets containing a large number of characteristics and find that the number of relevant ones for the portfolio construction problem is larger in comparison to the standard specifications based on only a few ad-hoc characteristics.
+Nagel (2021) argue that "One interpretation of this expansion in the number of factors is that the literature is slowly adjusting to the fact that there are, indeed, relevant omitted factors."

-In this paper, we put forward a methodological framework for high-dimensional predictor selection and provide empirical evidence that allows us to establish four main conclusions that are useful for academics and market practitioners.
-First and foremost, the choice of the variable selection method matters: there are substantial differences in terms of the preference of each method to specific features and to the number of features each method selects.
-Second, predictors based on transformations of the original characteristics (especially interactions between characteristics) are selected more often than the predictors' first-order (main) effects, indicating that accounting for non-linear effects is important for portfolio construction.
-Third, the number of selected features that matter for the portfolio construction problem exceeds the number of variables used in popular low-dimension factor models.
-Fourth, working with a subset of important predictor variables translates into minimum-variance portfolios that outperform their benchmarks in terms of lower standard deviation of out-of-sample portfolio returns.
+In this paper, we present a methodological framework for high-dimensional predictor selection and provide empirical evidence that enables us to establish four main conclusions that are useful for academics and market practitioners.
+First and foremost, the choice of variable selection method matters: there are substantial differences in terms of the preference of each method with respect to specific features and to the number of features each method selects.
+Second, the number of selected features that are relevant for the portfolio construction problem exceeds the number of variables used in popular low-dimensional factor models.
+Third, augmenting the predictor space with non-linear transformations of the original characteristics leads to optimal portfolios with improved performance.
+Fourth, working with a subset of important predictor variables results in minimum-variance portfolios that outperform their benchmarks in terms of a lower standard deviation of out-of-sample portfolio returns.